rmsk2/6502profiler/README.md

 `-l` option.
 The path to this file can be provided through the `-label` option of `6502profiler`.
 Label lines serve as a basic link between the output of `6502profiler` and the source code of the program that is evaluated.

 An address line contains a 16 bit hex address followed by a colon.
-This address is followed by the byte stored at this memory location at the end of the execution of the program.
+The address is followed by the byte stored at this memory location at the end of the execution of the program.
 This in turn is follwed by the number of times the address has been accessed (read and written) by the running program.
 When an address line starts with `###` the corresponding address has been accessed "more often" than is usual during program execution.
 The meaning of "more often" is defined by the options `-strategy` and `-prcnt`.